Please confirm topic selection

 • Summary

-• The T2 Alpha® Humerus Nailing System is an intramedullary fixation system designed for stable treatment of humeral shaft and proximal humerus fractures
+• The T2 Alpha Humerus Nailing System is indicated for humeral shaft and proximal humerus fractures.

 • Design